content-manager-sdk/Community/Samples/ServiceAPI/CSharp/ADFSOauthClient/ReadMe.md

 This sample should work with version 8.3 and later.

 ## Questions
-Post any questios regarding this sample in the [SDK support forum](https://community.hpe.com/t5/SDK-API-Support/bd-p/sws-RM_SDKAPI)
+Post any questios regarding this sample in the [SDK support forum](https://community.hpe.com/t5/SDK-API-Support/bd-p/sws-RM_SDKAPI).

 ## Sample application Setup
 This sample application requires that:
-* an ADFS relying party trust be Configure
+* an ADFS relying party trust be configured,
-* an ADFS client be created for the Relying Party Trust, and that
+* an ADFS client be created for the relying party trust, and that
 * the ServiceAPI be configured to use ADFS for authentication.
 These steps are described later in this document.
-Once this has been done you shoud update the App.config of this sample application and:
+Once this has been done you should update the App.config of this sample application and:
-* set your ADFS server URL in ida:authority
+* set your ADFS server URL in ida:authority,
-* include the same URL you used in the relying party trust in ida:resourceUri
+* include the same URL used in the relying party trust in ida:resourceUri,
-* put the guid you used when running Add-ADFSClient in ida:clientId
+* put the guid you used when running Add-ADFSClient in ida:clientId, and
 + put the URL of your ServiceAPI instance in trim:ServiceLocation

 ## ServiceAPI Setup
-To configure the ServiceAPI to use this sample:
+To configure the ServiceAPI to use ADFS OAuth:

 ### Allow anonymous access in the IIS
 IIS will not be handling authentication so we use IIS Manager to allow anonymous access only.
 ![image 1](images/iis_anon.PNG)

 ### Prevent anonymous access via the web.config
-We need to force the ServiceAPI to require authentication, this is done by adding the authorization section to <system.web/> in the ServiceAPI web.config.
+We need to force the ServiceAPI to require authentication, this is done by adding the authorization section to &lt;system.web/> in the ServiceAPI web.config.

 ```
     <authorization>